 We descended to the first small lifeless moon.
 Landing the White Squid on a dry, dusty clearing beside a towering cliff of ancient volcanic rock.

 “Watch your step while we’re outside.
-Low gravity equates to leaps and bounds,” Aria warned.
+Low gravity equates to leaps and bounds,” Aria said.

 As we left the White Squid I paused to look up.
 The immense cliff was as smooth as glass and scary as hell.
 I turned my head in both directions to see it stretch out into the lonely night.
 It stood out unnaturally on this desolate, bleak moon.
 An enchanted wall holding back a sea of thoughts filled with past fears, like a mirror ready to shatter and release what’s been forgotten.